i2p/i2p.www/i2p2www/spec/ssu.rst

 Notes
 `````
-* Alice's IP address is always 4 bytes in the current implementation, because
-  Alice is trying to connect to Charlie via IPv4.
+* For IPv4, Alice's IP address is always 4 bytes, because Alice is trying to connect to Charlie via IPv4.
+  As of release 0.9.xx, IPv6 is supported, and Alice's IP address may be 16 bytes.

 * This message must be sent via an established IPv4 connection, as that's the
   only way that Bob knows Charlie's IPv4 address to return to Alice in the
   RelayResponse_.
+* For IPv4, this message must be sent via an established IPv4 connection,
+  as that's the only way that Bob knows Charlie's IPv4 address to return to Alice in the RelayResponse_.
+  As of release 0.9.50, IPv6 is supported, and this message may be sent via an established IPv6 connection.

+* As of release 0.9.50, any SSU address published with introducers must contain "4" or "6" in the "caps" option.

 * Challenge is unimplemented, challenge size is always zero